Anass Najah

-Anass Najah (born 16 September 1997) is a Dutch professional footballer of Moroccan descent who plays as a midfielder for Telstar.
+Anass Najah (born 16 September 1997) is a Dutch professional footballer who plays as a midfielder for Saudi Arabian club Al-Orobah.
+Born in the Netherlands, he is of Moroccan descent.

 Club career

 He made his professional debut in the Eerste Divisie for RKC Waalwijk on 4 November 2016 in a game against FC Den Bosch.

-For the 2022–23 season, Najah returned to Telstar after a season in Cyprus.
+For the 2022–23 season, Najah returned to Telstar after a season in Cyprus with Akritas Chlorakas.

+On 8 August 2023, Najah joined Azerbaijan Premier League club Sabail on a one-year deal.
+He made his debut for the club on 14 August, replacing goalscorer Pedro Nuno in a 1–1 draw against Neftçi.
+On 3 September, he made his first start for Dənizçilər, helping his team to a 3–1 victory against defending champions Qarabağ.

+On 29 August 2024, Najah signed a two-year contract with De Graafschap.
+He made his debut for the club on 1 September, starting in a 4–1 away win over Roda JC.

+On 12 August 2025, Najah joined Saudi FDL club Al-Orobah.

 Personal life

 Born in the Netherlands, Najah is of Moroccan descent.
 He is the younger brother of Imad Najah.